Great Smoky Mountains National Park Fall Photography Workshop

 Is this workshop suitable for beginners?

-Will there be time for image review or post-processing questions?
+Is there time for image review and post-processing discussion?